ece3400team11/ece3400team11.github.io/_labs/lab2/lab2.md

 fclose(myserialport)
 plot(binNums, bins)
 ```
+We used matlab's `seriallist` to get a list of the ports we were using and figure out which one the arduino was connected to.

-Here is a video where the red LED shows if the arduino has detected another robot:
+Here is a video of the full IR circuit where the red LED shows if the arduino has detected another robot:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cwhYxnZrcJQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Full lab code